- Thursday-Monday, January 24-28: The COMAP Mathematical Contest in Modeling

-The Math Club will organize training sessions for these contests for interested students.
+Math Club will organize training sessions for these contests for interested students.

-- Friday - Sunday, January 26-28: The 20th annual Nebraska Conference for Undergraduate Women in Mathematics
+- Friday - Sunday, January 25-27: The 21st annual Nebraska Conference for Undergraduate Women in Mathematics

 Participate in this conference for an opportunity to meet outstanding women undergraduates who share your interest in the mathematical sciences.
 Many of the undergraduate participants, who have already done research, will present their results.

-- Thursday, March 8 5-7 pm in 345 Avery Hall: 5-th Career Perspectives in Math Lecture
+- Thursday, February 21 5-6 pm in 351 Avery Hall: Career Perspectives in Math Lecture